-For both in-network and out-of-network benefits, you must pay the following:
+For in-network benefits, you must pay the following:

 1. Any applicable copayment, coinsurance and deductible as described in this Policy.
 You must pay an annual deductible.
-(See the Out-of-Pocket Expenses table in this
+(See the Out-of-Pocket Expenses table in this section.)

 However, a family deductible also applies.
 When members in a family unit (a subscriber and his or her dependents) have together paid the family deductible for benefits received during any calendar year (as described in the Out-of-Pocket Expenses table at the end of this section), then all members of the family unit are considered to have satisfied their deductible for that calendar year.